The Story of Liberty

 The Statue of Liberty Museum and Liberty Island grounds remain fully accessible to all guests.
 The Museum tells the history and influence of Lady Liberty, including a simulated climb to her crown.
 A visit to the Liberty Vista, atop the Museum, offers a unique look at the Statue and sweeping views of New York Harbor.

 Visitors to Liberty Island can tour the grounds and, with appropriate advanced tickets, visit the Statue’s pedestal and crown.
+(NOTE: the crown is not currently open to the public; please visit the National Park Service website for updates.)
 Visitors can also explore the Statue of Liberty Museum.
 Adjacent to the Statue, the museum tells the history of Lady Liberty and features a number of unique artifacts, including the statue’s original torch.

 It is not.
 The Statue is located on Liberty Island, a short ferry ride from America’s most famous immigration center, Ellis Island.
 Ellis Island is now home to the Ellis Island National Museum of Immigration.

-For information about guided tours, please visit the National Park Service website.
+Park Rangers provided brief tours at each museum.
+For information, please visit the National Park Service website.

 Audio tours are available upon arrival to Liberty Island for no additional cost.
 Content is available in 12 languages: Arabic, English, French, German, Hindi, Italian, Japanese, Korean, Mandarin, Portuguese, Russian, and Spanish.
 A family-friendly tour is also available, as are an American Sign Language (ASL) version and an Audio Descriptive (AD) version.